Flowers (Warhol)

-Variations
+Flowers is a series of silkscreen paintings by American artist Andy Warhol between 1964 and 1965.
+Based on a photograph of hibiscus blossoms published in Modern Photography magazine, the works feature brightly colored, flatly rendered flowers set against a dark, grassy ground.
+First exhibited at the Leo Castelli Gallery in New York in November 1964, Flowers became one of Warhol's most recognizable bodies of work and a key example of his use of repetition, appropriation, and mechanical reproduction in Pop art.

+For his 1965 exhibition at the Ileana Sonnabend Gallery in Paris, Warhol created a second series of smaller Flowers.
+He later produced a Flowers portfolio in 1970 featuring varied silkscreen compositions, and in 1974 created Hand Colored Flowers, a portfolio of ten hand-colored screen prints.

+Production

+1964 flowers

 Warhol was presented with a copy of Modern Photography magazine by his friend Henry Geldzahler, the curator of American art at the Metropolitan Museum of Art.
 Warhol noticed a spread of photographs of hibiscus flowers printed in a range of hues that editor Patricia Caulfield had taken "to illustrate an article on a Kodak color processor for amateurs.
 The flowers in Caulfield's picture are pink, red, and yellow, and shown against foliage that more nearly resembles a coniferous-type shrub than hibiscus leaves."
 These images served as inspiration for Warhol's Flowers paintings for his exhibition at the Leo Castelli Gallery in New York in November 1964.

 Warhol chose a photograph that he had enlarged and photocopied to remove color from it.
 All that was left were silhouettes of the flowers and outlines of the pistils.
 To create a square shape, the image was cropped to show four flowers.
 Next, the blossoms were stenciled out in different proportions, starting with 48-inch squares.
 Warhol used a brush or spray paint to color the outlined shapes, some of which were painted with Day-Glo neon paint, and the rest were colored green.
 Lastly, a black silkscreen was applied to the background image, which displayed the pistils inside the blooms and the grass blades outside.

+1965 flowers

 In 1965, Warhol produced a second series of Flowers for his show at the Ileana Sonnabend Gallery in Paris.
-This variation of quadratic works were smaller in scale—22, 14, 8, and 5 inches—and had a black and white background.
+This series of the quadratic works was smaller in scale—22, 14, 8, and 5 inches—and had a black and white background.
 In his memoir Popism, Warhol stated: "In France they weren't interested in new art; they'd gone back to liking the Impressionists mostly.
 That’s what made me decide to send them the Flowers; I figured they like that."

-In 1970, Warhol created his Flowers portfolio, which had ten prints with varied silkscreen compositions.